 Includes Case - An included case with a lanyard or carabiner clip can protect your high-quality golf rangefinder as you move between courses or pack and unpack your clubs.
 Even if you purchase a weatherproof rangefinder, a case is a handy option for heavy downpours and for transporting your equipment without crushing the rangefinder.
 All of our top picks come with cases, though some are tough nylon while others have a hard shell.

 All of our time on the course paid off: here is the top ten list of golf laser rangefinder reviews.
-You may recognize some of the brands, but we tested lesser-known models as well and found a few “diamonds in the rough.”
+You may recognize some of the brands, but we included lesser-known models as well and found a few “diamonds in the rough.”
 Keep an eye on warranties and features like continuous scanning, which can help you get the lay of the land.
 Most of these rangefinders are tournament legal because they don’t include Slope technology, but try the Bushnell Tour X if you want Slope capabilities.
 We hope that many different rangefinder options, including the high-end Bushnell Tour V4 and our budget pick, can help any golfer improve their game.
 Enjoy!